List of alien races in DC Comics: Branx

 The Branx of Emana Branx are a gray-skinned race of dull-witted, four-armed warriors who serve the Citadelians.
-Native to the Vega star system.
+They are native to the Vega star system.

 Brylyx

 The Brylyx are white-skinned aliens featured in Green Lantern: Mosaic.

 The Bolovax Vikians

-The Bolovax Vikians are highly communal and technologically advanced Bolovax Vikians of Bolovax Vik are a dead race.
-Kilowog of the Green Lantern Corps is the last surviving member of this species.
+The Bolovax Vikians are highly communal and technologically advanced.
+The Bolovax Vikians were killed during the destruction of Bolovax Vik in Crisis on Infinite Earths, with Kilowog of the Green Lantern Corps being the last surviving member of the species.